 organizational number.
 Individual PD/PIs do not need to register for a DUNS.

-Additionally, all applicant organizations must register in the Central Contractor Registry (CCR) and
+Additionally, all applicant organizations must register in the System for Award Management (SAM) (formerly the Central contractor Registry (CCR)) and

 maintain the registration with current information at all times during which it

 has an application under consideration for funding by NIH and, if an award is

 made, until a final financial report is submitted or the final payment is

 received, whichever is later.
 SAM is the primary registrant database for the